 The Bible is right when it said that when iniquity abounds the love of many will wax cold.
 But, you and I don’t have to be one of them.
 We can keep our love hot by focusing on Jesus and saturating our minds with good things including the Word of God.
 We can also remember just who exactly the players on the stage are.
 As Christians, we belong to God and have His power inside us.
 People are fallible and need mercy just like we do, and God is powerful in us and coming back soon.

 Enjoy numbered lists?
 Try 3 Last Days Object Lessons From Shopping or 4 Distractions For Christians We Must Beware.
-Please subscribe in the upper right corner (or at the bottom on a phone).
-Also, check out my YouTube Channel.
-There, I read my blogs out loud and have a playlist of hymns from my church.
-Far from boring, they are fast, sassy, and anointed.
-Check them out!
+Please sign up to receive my blog in your email in-box.
+You can find that at the upper right of your screen (or at the bottom on a phone).
+Also, check out my YouTube Channel where I read the blogs out loud.
+I also have a playlist of hymns from my church.